 Swagbucks is a popular site for making extra money.
 It offers a variety of ways to earn cash beyond taking surveys, like watching videos and playing games.
 The site also occasionally hands out free rewards points (they're called SBs) just for being a member.
 You'll get these SBs for each survey you participate in, and you can redeem them for cash via PayPal or gift cards.
 You also get $5 just for signing up and taking your first survey!

 VIP Voice offers a wide variety of surveys that tend not to be as time consuming as other sites, and like Swagbucks, they reward you with points you can redeem for cash or gift cards.
 Penny Hoarder reports that with VIP Voice, "You'll have no trouble earning an extra $30 this month with almost no work."

-Survey Junkie offers a well-designed efficient website.
+Survey Junkie offers a well-designed, efficient website.
 The "cashout wheel" keeps you updated on your earnings and keeps you motivated to keep taking surveys.
-The surveys don't take long to complete, and reward you with points.
+The surveys don't take long too complete and reward you with points.
 Once you earn 1,000 points, which is equivalent to $10, you can cash out.

 Inbox Dollars is a little bit different than your classic survey site, offering opportunities to earn cash (no confusing point systems) by shopping online, watching videos, answering surveys, fulfilling offers, and clicking on links in emails (you don't have to sign up for anything, but you earn more if you do).

-With paid survey sites, your earnings are often as small as a penny per email clicked or a dollar per 20 minute survey, but if you routinely visit these sites — maybe while watching TV or during downtime at work — the earnings can add up and help supplement your monthly income.
+With some paid survey sites, your earnings are as small as a penny per email clicked or a dollar per 20-minute survey, but if you routinely visit these sites—maybe while watching TV or during downtime at work — the earnings can add up and help supplement your monthly income.